 Think About Your Team

-Having multiple soca under 20m may be easier for your team to handle.
+Having multiple Socapex cables under 20 m may be easier for your team to handle.
 They can easily be joined together.

 Quick Comparison